delftwaves/swash-docs/docs/getting_started/tuto3/index.rst

 Once the run is complete, it's time to examine the model results using the plot scripts as explained in this :ref:`step <step6>`.

-Are the new results correct?
-Can you explain, for example, why these results differ from previous simulations?
+Does the new results make sense to you?
+Can you explain, for example, how these results differ from previous simulations?